MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 >
 > An indexed view referencing more than one table.
 >
 > However, even under these conditions the update operation will continue to verify that the data has not been modified by another transaction.
 If data has been modified by another transaction, the snapshot transaction encounters an update conflict and is terminated.
-Update conflicts must be handled and retried manually by the application.
+Update conflicts must be handled and retried by the application.

 #### Modify data with optimized locking

 With optimized locking enabled and with the READ_COMMITTED_SNAPSHOT (RCSI) database option enabled, and using the default READ COMMITTED isolation level, readers don't acquire any locks, and writers acquire short duration low-level locks, instead of locks that expire at the end of the transaction.

 Enabling RCSI is recommended for most efficiency with optimized locking.
-When using stricter isolation levels like repeatable read or serializable, the Database Engine is forced to hold row and page locks until the end of the transaction, for both readers and writers, resulting in increased blocking and lock memory.
+When using stricter isolation levels such as REPEATABLE READ or SERIALIZABLE, the Database Engine is forced to hold row and page locks until the end of the transaction, for both readers and writers, resulting in increased blocking and lock memory.

 With RCSI enabled, and when using the default READ COMMITTED isolation level, writers qualify rows per the predicate based on the latest committed version of the row, without acquiring U locks.
-A query will wait only if the row qualifies and there is an active write transaction on that row or page.
+A query will wait only if the row qualifies and there is another active write transaction on that row or page.
 Qualifying based on the latest committed version and locking only the qualified rows reduces blocking and increases concurrency.

 If update conflicts are detected with RCSI and in the default READ COMMITTED isolation level, they are handled and retried automatically without any impact to customer workloads.

-With optimized locking enabled, using the SNAPSHOT isolation level, the behavior of update conflicts is the same.
-Update conflicts must be handled and retried manually by the application.
+With optimized locking enabled and when using the SNAPSHOT isolation level, the behavior of update conflicts is the same as without optimized locking.
+Update conflicts must be handled and retried by the application.

 > [!NOTE]
 > For more information on behavior changes with the lock after qualifiation (LAQ) feature of optimized locking, see [Query behavior changes with optimized locking and RCSI](performance/optimized-locking.md#behavior).